Enhancing Database Efficiency with Composite Keys

 WHERE id NOT IN (SELECT unique_id FROM vw_UserUnique);

-Strategies for Handling Composite Keys and Foreign Key Relationships in SQL Databases
+Techniques for Managing Foreign Key Relationships and Composite Keys in SQL Databases

-2. Answer: A composite key is a combination of two or more columns in a table that can be used to uniquely identify each row in the table.
+2. A composite key is a set of two or more table columns that together provide a unique row identification.

-3. Question: How do composite keys enhance database integrity?
+3. What is the benefit of composite keys for database integrity?

-8. Answer: Triggers can automate the process of checking for and merging duplicate records based on composite key values, ensuring data integrity without manual intervention.
+8. Without requiring human participation, triggers can automate the process of identifying and combining duplicate entries based on composite key values, guaranteeing data integrity.

-9. Question: Are there any disadvantages to using composite keys?
+9. Are there any drawbacks to composite key technology?